-- II.
-Answer any Seven of the following; each question carries 5 marks - 39.
-Describe buffer action, citing suitable examples? - 40.
-Describe various factors that alter allele frequencies. - 41.
-Explain Ramachandran plot and its application? - 42.
-Discuss polygenic inheritance with suitable examples. - 43.
-Describe the procedure of protein sequencing by Edman method. - 44.
-Describe the structure and role of vitamin derived co-enzymes. - 45.
-Explain the following with suitable examples; - a.
+II.
+Answer any Seven of the following; each question carries 5 marks

+- 13. Describe buffer action, citing suitable examples? - 14.
+Describe various factors that alter allele frequencies. - 15.
+Explain Ramachandran plot and its application? - 16.
+Discuss polygenic inheritance with suitable examples. - 17.
+Describe the procedure of protein sequencing by Edman method. - 18.
+Describe the structure and role of vitamin derived co-enzymes. - 19.
+Explain the following with suitable examples; - i.
 Dominance b.
 Incomplete dominance c.
 Codominance d.
-Over dominance - 46.
+Over dominance - 20.
 What is Hardy-Weinberg equilibrium?
-What are the applications of Hardy-Weinberg principles? - 47.
-Discuss the β oxidation of fatty acids.
+What are the applications of Hardy-Weinberg principles? - 21.
+Discuss the $\beta$ oxidation of fatty acids. - 22.
+What is the significance of zwitter ions?